-Welcome to the home of the 25th Annual B'nai B'rith Jewish Youth Art Competition
+The 27th Annual B'nai B'rith Jewish Youth Art Competition was a great success.

 Morrie Gold was born in 1917 in Warsaw, Poland and immigrated to Australia in 1937.